Česlovas Kundrotas

-Česlovas Kundrotas (born January 3, 1961 in Mokolai, Lithuania) is a retired male long-distance runner from Lithuania.
+Česlovas Kundrotas (born January 3, 1961, in Marijampolė) is a retired male long-distance runner from Lithuania.
 He competed for his native Baltic country in the men's marathon event at the 1996 Summer Olympics in Atlanta, Georgia, where he didn't reach the finish line.
 The other two competitors for Lithuania in this race were Pavelas Fedorenka (70th place) and Dainius Virbickas, who also did not finish.
-Kundrotas set his personal best in the men's marathon on October 26, 1997 in Frankfurt, clocking 2:12.35.
+Kundrotas set his personal best in the men's marathon on October 26, 1997, in Frankfurt, clocking 2:12.35.